 Audre Lorde

-Counselling sessions will be held in my room at the Queer Therapy Hub in Brighton, either face to face or online.
-Online sessions might also be held from my own home.
-Counselling can be short term or long term once a week, whatever best fits your needs.
+Sessions will be held in one of the rooms at the Brighthelm Centre in Brighton.
+This will be short term or long term once a week, whatever best fits your needs.
 Short term work can be ideal for focusing on a specific area in your life, perhaps something that is coming up a lot for you in the present.
-Longer term work is usually suited for unpacking deeper issues, such as trauma, healing from abuse, working with mood disorders or exploring family dynamics.
-Healing from trauma or abuse requires emphasis on building trust, safety and consistency in the therapeutic relationship and this will help model a secure way of relating and re-regulating the nervous system that is necessary to move forwards.
+Long term work is usually suited for unpacking deeper issues, such as trauma, healing from abuse, working with mood disorders or life long conditions.
+Healing from trauma or abuse requires emphasis on building trust, safety and consistency in the therapeutic relationship and this will help model a secure way of relating and regulating the nervous system.

-I use a Humanistic and Person Centred approach, meaning my therapy is client led.
-It's based on the idea that people have their own unique way of seeing the world, and that they can lead more fulfilling lives by being their true selves.
+I use a Humanistic and Person Centred approach and I am Existentially informed.
+I work in a way that’s client led and based on the idea that people have their own unique way of seeing the world, and that they can lead more fulfilling lives by being their true selves.
 I know first hand how daunting meeting a new therapist can be, and so I will welcome you with warmth and help put you at ease as best I can.
-I also know first hand that not all therapists are helpful.
-This can be for many reasons: perhaps it’s the wrong type of approach or the wrong fit, maybe you felt the therapist was too clinical or lacking empathy, or maybe it was just the wrong time.
+I also realise that not all therapists are a good fit.
 I encourage you to find someone who feels right for you, and to not be afraid to walk away if it doesn’t.
 Boundaries are a part of therapy, and exercising our decision to say ‘No’ or ‘Yes’ to something is healing in its self.

-My former qualifications are in English Literature and writing, and I have found using creative approaches in therapy to be immensely effective.
-Sometimes only talking out loud is not enough to express our experience, and so I enjoy using poetry, letters, sandtray work or dream analysis.
-Incorporating the body and somatic healing is also necessary as our embodied experiences link to our minds.
-The body is very intelligent; often the body knows something before the mind does, and if we’re not connected to our bodies, we might miss the messages and signals it’s sending to us, which can eventually result in chronic pain, illness or injuries.
-In the case of trauma, coming back to the body can be frightening, so this will be led in a slow, gentle way and what feels okay for the person.
+Sometimes talking out loud is not enough to express our experience; incorporating a more somatic way of working can be helpful as our bodies are intwined with our minds.
+The body is intelligent; often the body knows something before the mind does, and if we’re not connected to our bodies, we might miss the messages and signals it’s sending to us, which can eventually result in chronic pain, illness or injuries.
+In the case of trauma, coming back to the body can be frightening, so this will be led in a way that feels comfortable for the person.
+None of this is required either - some people prefer to just focus on talking therapy as this feels more appropriate.

 “Pain is important: how we evade it, how we succumb to it, how we deal with it, how we transcend it.”